Different ways of traveling to your destination – popular and unexpected

 Of course, it will cost you a pretty buck, but it’s definitely a special way to travel.

-Terra bus
+#10 Terra bus

 If you’re going to Canada, you might want to consider taking a snow coach deep in the Canadian wild.
 Specifically designed to withstand the climate and go on ice and snow, these beasts will let you explore the Icefields Parkway and Athabasca Glacier.
 Could be quite a cool experience, especially if you’re an adventure traveller!

-Hitchhiking
+#11 Hitchhiking

-If you’re an adventurous person that doesn’t mind a bit of risk, why not try hitchhiking?
+If you’re an adventurous person who doesn’t mind a bit of risk, why not try hitchhiking?
 Travelling this way allows you to meet a lot of people and learn some things only the locals know about the place.

 My classmate from university actually joined a hitchhiking competition once!
 That’s awesome, right?

-Traveling by itself is an amazing thing to do.
+Travelling by itself is an amazing thing to do.
 You get to see new places, meet new people, and experience new cultures.